 Managing blood sugar levels with better food choices can sometimes seem more like an art than a science, and for good reason: everyone’s bodies are different, and we all react to food in different ways.

-Eating anti-inflammatory foods that help regular blood sugar levels is helpful for people who don’t have diabetes, too!
+Eating anti-inflammatory foods that help regulate blood sugar levels is helpful for people who don’t have diabetes, too!

 This article will examine the top 10 foods that help lower and regulate your blood sugar levels better.